akash368/kaiburrTask1/README.md

 # kaiburrTask1

-##Use Doc-task1 file to get all apis, input and output
+## Use Doc-task1 file to get all API's endpoint, input and output screenshot.

 # Java REST API Application for Server Management